In the beginning, I was skeptical of LinkedIn.

 Fail to upload a photo - A profile picture will help people find you.
 LinkedIn users want to be certain they are connecting with the right person.
 Even though LinkedIn is a professional site, it is social media.
 A picture helps make your profile more approachable and your content (updates, likes, shares, etc.) easier to associate with you.

-Remember, your brand is being built every post, comment, like, share, and update.
+Remember, your brand is being built with every post, comment, like, share, and update.
 Be professional, engage with others in the community, and enjoy the benefits of building your network.

 For photo pitfalls to avoid, check out A Picture Paints 1,000 Words.
 Is Your LikedIn Profile Swearing?

 Do you find LinkedIn valuable?
 Please share your thoughts and tips on this social media site in the comments.